project-error/npwd/CONTRIBUTING.md

 4. Make sure your code lints.
 5. Issue that pull request!

+## Semantic Versioning

+NPWD follows semantic versioning.
+We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.

 ## Any contributions you make will be under the CC-BY-NC-SA-4.0 License

 In short, when you submit code changes, your submissions are understood to be under the same [CC-BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.